 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.

-To participate in the New York Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the New York Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

 The Global Youth Institute is an exciting three-day program where young leaders interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 65 countries attending the World Food Prize's annual international symposium.